x64dbg/docs/gui/tips.rst

 You can select the entire function by double-clicking on the checkbox next to the disassembly.
 This checkbox can also be used to fold the block into a single line.

+Note: when you select only 1 instruction, or if the function is not analyzed, the checkbox might not appear.
+In this case, please select the instruction you want to fold first.

 Code page
 ---------